RedTurtle/redturtle.imagedevent/README.txt

 Plone 4
 =======

-The product is stable and heavily used in production on Plone 3.3.
-Plone 4 compatibility has been provided but is still *beta*.
+The product is *stable*, and heavily used in production, on Plone 3.3.
+Plone 4 compatibility has been provided but is still *beta* and not so tested.

 TODO
 ====